ggreeley/MemoryOrg/README.md

 # SOMA
 Both SOMA functions take three arguments: a vector of words (recall output), another vector of words (another recall output), and...another vector of words (another recall output).
 Computationally equivalent to PF, but with a key difference in motivation, SOMA assesses the number of forward and backward pairs of items **across multiple individuals**.
 That is, it is a measure of shared organization.
 Specifically, these functions handle triads (i.e., responses of three individuals).
 SOMA_all produces dyad level SOMA and measurements, but if just two individuals are being compared, you should just use PF_all or PF.
 Just as with ARC and PF, reading-in a CSV or similar file with the output of a participant (cleaned appropriately) is also possible - see example data.

-The only difference between the two SOMA functions is that SOMA_all produces the componet measures (number of common items, number of observed pairs, etc.) while SOMA produces only the triad SOMA.
+The only difference between the two SOMA functions is that SOMA_all produces the triad SOMA *and* the componet measures (number of common items, number of observed pairs, etc.) while SOMA produces only the triad SOMA.

 **SOMA_all**
 ```r